"OTHERS COULD HAVE DONE THE SAME IF THEY HAD WANTED TO," WROTE MICHÈLE AUDIN AFTER CONSULTING CEMETERY RECORDS

 -- Letter to Emmanuel Brandely, note p.53

-The point of departure for right-wing accounts in the past and now: The Convulsions of Paris by the reactionary Maxime du Camp1879:
+Right-wing accounts of the time and current, are based on The Convulsions of Paris by the reactionary Maxime du Camp, 1879:

-• He declares 6500 Communard dead during Bloody Week, an estimate based on burial records at the Père Lachaise cemetery.
+- He declares 6500 Communards dead during Bloody Week, an estimate based on burial records at the Père Lachaise cemetery.

-• Robert Tombs follows du Camp's count by estimating 5,700 -7,400 dead.
-A British conservative who backs Brexit and British imperialism, he is considered one of the foremost specialists on La Commune, though it is not his specialty.
+- Robert Tombs follows du Camp's count by estimating 5,700 -7,400 dead.
+The British conservative is considered one of the foremost historians of La Commune, though it is not his specialty.

-Audin concludes that the number will never be known, but that the 20.000-30.000 stated by survivors is realistic.
-Images of the time fit that view...
+Audin concludes that the number will never be known, but that the 20,000-30,000 stated by survivors is realistic.
+Images of the time fit that opinion...

 A view of Paris on May 24, 1871